WHAT IS A MARRIAGE-BASED ADJUSTMENT OF STATUS INTERVIEW?

 Interviews are the means by which U.S. Citizenship and Immigration Services evaluate immigrants who wish to obtain legal permanent residence (green card) in the United States.
-Understandably, going before a USCIS officer can be intimidating, but rest assured that an interview notice is not cause for alarm.
+Understandably, going before a USCIS officer and answering uscis marriage interview questions can be intimidating, but rest assured that an interview notice is not a cause for alarm.

 An interview for adjustment of status is a routine part of the marriage-based adjustment of status process, and USCIS uses it to confirm information that you have already submitted, while also affording you the opportunity to present new evidence.